Bougakov/Micromake-D1-3D-printer/calibrating.md

 ~~~~

 This will reset the printer completely.

+## Step two - measuring exact offsets of all three endstops:

 Now let's bring all pulley to the 20cm height (or, at least, what your printer *believes* is 20cm height).
 "X0 Y0" tell the head to stay at the point with the coordinates of 0,0 and Z200 tells it to stay 200mm from below.